The latest version of Mac OS X, Mavericks, comes with Python 2.7 out of the box.

 This will take a minute or two.
 Once that’s complete, you’ll have to add the new Python scripts directory to your PATH

-The most crucial third-party Python software of all is Distribute, which extends the packaging and installation facilities provided by the distutils in the standard library.
-Once you add Distribute to your Python system you can download and install any compliant Python software product with a single command.
+The most crucial third-party Python software of all is Setuptools, which extends the packaging and installation facilities provided by the distutils in the standard library.
+Once you add Setuptools to your Python system you can download and install any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.
-Homebrew already installed Distribute for you.
+Homebrew already installed Setuptools for you.

 Happily, when you ran brew install python, Homebrew also installed pip.
-Pip allows for uninstallation of packages, and is actively maintained.
+Pip allows for installation and uninstallation of packages, and is actively maintained.

-After Distribute & Pip, the next development tool that you should install is virtualenv.
+After Setuptools & Pip, the next development tool that you should install is virtualenv.
 Use pip

 $ pip install virtualenv

 The virtualenv kit provides the ability to create virtual Python environments that do not interfere with either each other, or the main Python installation.
 If you install virtualenv before you begin coding then you can get into the habit of using it to create completely clean Python environments for each project.
 This is particularly important for Web development, where each framework and application will have many dependencies.